GoogleChrome/web.dev/content/reliable/service-workers-cache-storage/index.md

 # Service workers & the Cache Storage API

 You're locked in a struggle for network reliability.
-The browser's HTTP cache is your first line of offense, but as you've learned, it's only really effective when loading versioned URLs that you've previously visited.
+The browser's HTTP cache is your first line of defense, but as you've learned, it's only really effective when loading versioned URLs that you've previously visited.
 On its own, the HTTP cache is not enough.